WriterOfWorlds/FireEmblemMod/README.md

 <h1><b>An uncompiled Fire Emblem: Minecraft repository</b></h1>
-I literally just dump all the new changes here, so compile it yourself if you know how if you want <i>absolute bleeding edge</i> new changes.
+I literally just dump all the new changes here, so compile it yourself if you know how, if you want <i>absolute bleeding edge</i> new changes.
 <br>
 <br>
 Or you can just wait for me to post it to Curseforge.